Skip to main content

 *Parents/guardians are responsible for reading and understanding the detailed information on the Photo/Video Release form before providing consent.
 Consent will be requested at the time of registration.

-Note: A camper photo will be requested at the time of registration.
+Note: A camper/participant photo will be requested at the time of registration.
 This photo will be on file for identification purposes only.
 This photo will not be used or shared as outlined in the above Photo/Video Release.

-• Camper photo ID
+• Camper/participant photo ID

-This photo will be on file for identification purposes and will only be used as necessary by University staff, campus security, police or other law enforcement and/or emergency services agents in the event of an incident.
-Retention of this photo is temporary.
-This photo will be deleted after the 2023 Summer Camps program has concluded.
+• University staff, campus security, police or other law enforcement and/or emergency services agents in the event of an incident.

-Please note: It is the responsibility of the camper's legal parent/guardian to upload a suitable photo, as per the photo requirements listed below.
+Please note: It is the responsibility of the camper's/participant's legal parent/guardian to upload a suitable photo, as per the photo requirements listed below.
 University staff will not review photos for quality assurance.
 Photos sent by email will not be accepted.

 Photo requirements include: